Logan Hensler

 Logan Hensler (born October 14, 2006) is an American college ice hockey defenseman for the University of Wisconsin of the National Collegiate Athletic Association (NCAA).
 He was drafted 23rd overall by the Ottawa Senators in the 2025 NHL entry draft.

 Early life and education

 Hensler was born to Joe and Alicia Hensler, and has two brothers, Dylan and Dain.
-He attended Saint Ambrose of Woodbury Catholic School in Woodbury, Minnesota, where he played American football and ice hockey.
+He attended Saint Ambrose of Woodbury Catholic School in Woodbury, Minnesota, where he played ice hockey for Woodbury Athletic Association (WAA).
 He was named a finalist for the Wiz Wyatt Award in 2020.
 He then attended Hill-Murray School in Maplewood, Minnesota.
 During the 2021–22 season he recorded seven goals and 17 assists in 31 games.

 Playing career

 Hensler played for the USA Hockey National Team Development Program (NTDP) during the 2022–23 season, where he recorded five goals and 23 assists in 60 games with the under-17 team.
 He also recorded five goals and 15 assists in 38 games in the United States Hockey League (USHL).
 During the 2023–24 season, he recorded four goals and 28 assists in 61 games with the under-18 team, and three goals and 13 assists in 27 games for the NTDP in the USHL.
 During the 2023 Dick's Sporting Goods USHL Fall Classic he recorded two goals and three assists in two games, including the game-winning overtime goal in a game against Dubuque Fighting Saints.
 He was subsequently named the USHL's defenseman of the week for the week ending September 26, 2023.

 On August 15, 2023, Hensler verbally committed to play college ice hockey at the University of Wisconsin.
 On November 14, he signed his National Letter of Intent (NLI) to play ice hockey during the 2024–25 season.
 At 17 years old, he is the youngest player on the team.